Garage kit: Japan

-Japanese garage kits are often female anime figures, sometimes in lurid or even pornographic poses.
-Another major subject is "Kaiju" monsters such as Godzilla, and they also include subjects like mecha and science fiction space ships.
+Japanese garage kits are often anime figures depicting popular characters.
+Another major subject is "Kaiju" monsters such as Godzilla, and they may also include subjects such as mecha and science fiction spaceships.
 Garage kits can be as simple as a one piece figure, or as complex as kits with well over one hundred parts.
-Most commonly they are cast in polyurethane resin, but may also be fabricated of such diverse substances as soft vinyl, white metal (a type of lead alloy) and fabric.
+Most commonly they are cast in polyurethane resin, but may also be fabricated of diverse substances such as soft vinyl, white metal (a type of lead alloy) and fabric.

 Originally the kits were sold and traded between hobbyists at conventions like Wonder Festival.
-As the market grew a number of companies began producing resin kits professionally, such as Federation Models, Volks, WAVE/Be-J, Kaiyodo, Kotobukiya and B-Club, a subsidiary of Bandai producing Gundam kits (Gunpla).
+As the market grew, a number of companies began producing resin kits professionally, such as Federation Models, Volks, WAVE/Be-J, Kaiyodo, Kotobukiya and B-Club, a subsidiary of Bandai producing Gundam kits (Gunpla).

-The scale of figure kits varies, but as of 2008 1/8 seems to be predominant.
+The scale of figure kits varies, but as of 2008, 1/8 seems to be the predominant scale.
 Prior to 1990 the dominant scale was 1/6.
 This scale shrink coincided with the rise in material, labor, and licensing costs.
 Other scales, such as 1/3, 1/4, 1/6, 1/7 also exist, but are less common.
 Larger kits (1/3, 1/4, etc.) generally command higher prices due to the greater amounts of material required to produce them.

 Japanese garage kits are usually cast as separate parts which are packed with instructions and sometimes photographs of the final product.
 Most professionally manufactured kits come in a box while amateur-produced kits sold at conventions come in plastic bags, blank boxes or even boxes with copied sheet information glued onto them.
 They are not painted, but some of them do have decals provided by the sculptor or circle.
-The builder has to paint and assemble the model, preferably with an airbrush.
+The builder then paints and assembles the model, ideally using an airbrush.
 However, they can also be painted with a regular brush using a variety of techniques to achieve similar effects as when painting with a conventional airbrush.